2006 FEI World Equestrian Games

-The 2006 FEI World Equestrian Games were held in Aachen, Germany from August 20 to September 3, 2006.
+The 2006 FEI World Equestrian Games were held in Aachen, Germany from 20 August to 3 September 2006.
 They were the 5th edition of the games which are held every four years and run by the FEI.
 It was held in the Soers, a district of Aachen.
 The main stadium of this event was the Hauptstadion.

 Host selection

-On September 18, 2002 in Jerez de la Frontera, Spain, the FEI awarded the 2006 Games to Aachen.
+On 18 September 2002 in Jerez de la Frontera, Spain, the FEI awarded the 2006 Games to Aachen.
 The only other host city applicant was Lexington, Kentucky, United States (which was later awarded the following edition of the Games in 2010).

 Events

 16 events in 7 disciplines were held in Aachen.

 Participating nations

 59 National Equestrian Federations sent athletes to the Aachen games.